Tennessee Sports Betting Revenue

 More info on the details of the hold requirement can be found here.

-To calculate hold, use the following formula: [revenue]/[handle].
-Then, move the decimal two spots to the right to get the hold percentage.
+The industry standard for hold is calculated using the following formula: [revenue]/[handle].
+The decimal is then moved two spots to the right to get the hold percentage.

 Take November 2020 for example: [$13,224,908]/[$131,444,523] = 0.101 or 10.1%